dunhampa/hugo_AgainstTheGiants/content/days/Day1_EnterBlackIce/index.md

 Do we track down and kill the wolf?
 Is the mystery magic and treasure worth the risks?
 How do we prepare for what the wolf may bring?
-For those that made it to the end, this is what happens when I have to listen to 90 minutes of pointless zoom training on a Friday :)